Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Former civil servant.

 Platform: Move away from fossil fuel energy.
-Support background checks and red flag laws to tackle guns.
-Oppose the dismantle of the Department of Education.
+Support background checks and red flag laws to tackle gun violence.
+Oppose the dismantling of the Department of Education.
 For more information go to Tully’s campaign page.

 Occupation: Teacher and counterterrorism analyst.